ukff/kyma-environment-broker/docs/08-04-instance-details.md

    }
    ```

-   > **NOTE:** The **dashboard_url** field is available only if the Runtime was provisioned successfully and the Runtime Agent registered the Runtime in the Director.
+   > **NOTE:** The **dashboard_url** field is available only if the Kyma runtime was provisioned successfully and the Runtime Agent registered the Kyma runtime in the Director.
 Fields under the **parameters** field can differ depending on the provisioning input.